About Me

 During the COVID-19 pandemic, Dr. Acuña worked as a biomedical patent advisor at Cooley LLC.
 He worked with MedTech startup companies on their product designs and helped them navigate the patent procurement process.

-He joined George Mason University as a postdoc to work with Dr. Siddhartha Sikdar in the Applied Biosensing Lab.
+He joined George Mason University for additional postdoctoral training to work with Dr. Siddhartha Sikdar in the Applied Biosensing Lab.
 His research focused on using ultrasound imaging to control upper limb prostheses, as well as identifying ultrasound biomarkers behind chronic neck pain.
-He is now an Research Assistant Professor within the Center for Adaptive Systems of Brain-Body Interactions, where he can continue to tinker with emerging technology in motor control, rehabilitation, and biomechanics.
-The overall goal of his research is to integrate rehabilitation engineering with clinical practice through a human-centered design framework.

 He lives with his wife and son in Fairfax, VA.